Here is how to store your wheat long-term with oxygen absorbers, one of the easiest and most effective ways to store grain.

 2. Label each pail.

-3. For a 5-6 gallon pail of wheat, use one 2,000 cc oxygen absorber, for beans and other foods with more air between them use twice as much.
+3. For a 5-6 gallon pail of wheat, use two 1,000 cc oxygen absorbers, for beans and other foods with more air between them use twice as much.
 Its better to use more cc than less.

 4. Place the absorber on the top of the product you filled the pail with and fasten the lid on.
 That was easy and now you're done!